-The Future of Online Retail Is Offline
+The 4 Reasons Why 2017 Is a Tipping Point for Retail

 Warby Parker’s success is extraordinary.
 But this story is becoming quite ordinary, indeed.
 Online shopping is having an offline moment, as more e-commerce companies, such as RentTheRunway and Bonobos, invest in the very sort of physical stores they once made seem obsolete.
 Leading the trend is Amazon, the undisputed king of online shopping, which spent $14 billion to buy Whole Foods and its nearly 500 physical locations.
 According to internal documents, the company believes there is support for another 2,000 Amazon Fresh–branded grocery stores.

-This throwback revolution is happening in the midst of what otherwise feels like a "retail apocalypse.”
-Bankruptcies are rising among clothing chains, like Wet Seal, and retail icons, like Toys ‘R’ Us, which are stuck with a glut of shopping space and squeezed between stagnating sales and large debt obligations.
+This throwback revolution is happening in the midst of what otherwise feels like a “retail apocalypse.”
+Bankruptcies are rising among clothing chains, like Wet Seal, and retail icons, like Toys “R” Us, which are stuck with a glut of shopping space and squeezed between stagnating sales and large debt obligations.
 The labor market in retail, once the powerhouse of the service economy, is having its worst year of the century.

-In short, the retail industry is at an inflection point, where several brick-and-mortar companies with large footprints are struggling while e-commerce companies that once launched pop-ups as a mere marketing tools have realized the value of storefronts.
+In short, the retail industry is at an inflection point, where several brick-and-mortar companies with large footprints are struggling while e-commerce companies that once launched pop-ups as mere marketing tools have realized the value of storefronts.
 Indeed, Amazon sees an uptick in online shopping in regions where it’s opened a physical store, according to CNBC.
-“Five years from now, we won’t be debating whether ‘e-tailers’ are taking share from ‘brick & mortar retailers’,” Citi Research analysts recently wrote, “because they are all the same.”
-The trend even comes with an inevitable, and regrettable, catch-phrase: “bricks and clicks.”
+“Five years from now, we won’t be debating whether ‘e-tailers’ are taking share from ‘brick & mortar retailers,’” Citi Research analysts recently wrote, “because they are all the same.”
+The trend even comes with an inevitable, and regrettable, catchphrase: “bricks and clicks.”

 These trends are well known among retail analysts and writers.
 Less considered is how this inflection point in retail will affect the national economy, regional inequality, and the labor force more broadly.
 As department stores close in malls with lower sales-per-square foot—so-called Class C and D malls—regional shopping centers may shut down, turning once vibrant areas into urban blights.
 As richer urban and suburban stores revamp to appear more like showrooms, the role of the cashier—the second-most-common job in America—may be outsourced to websites.
 Here are four implications of this shift.